5 Money-Tracking Apps to Help You Stick to a Budget

 2. GOODBUDGET, $5/MONTH OR $45/YEAR

-Great if: You want the accountability of manually tracking your expenses
+You want the accountability of manually tracking your expenses

 How it works: Create digital “envelopes” (groceries, gas, etc.) and then assign a dollar amount to each.
 This app doesn’t sync with any of your bank accounts, so you’ll have to enter each transaction.
 Some consider that a downside, but fans argue that manual tracking makes you more mindful of your spending and makes it easy to track both cash and plastic purchases.